-Topic Inference and Modeling
+Topic Visualization and Communication

+DA.VC.4.a Organize data into subsets to provide different views or commonalities and present insights gained using visual or other types of representations.

+Expectations for Learning

+LEARNING PROGRESSION

+In grade 3, students extended their knowledge by creating scaled pictures and bar graphs.
+They also created line plots using scales that include whole numbers and fractions (e.g., halves and fourths).
+In grade 4, students interpret data in self-created graphs to present insights.
+In grade 5, students will use graphs created to highlight and support a claim they have made.

+IMPORTANT CONCEPTS

+- A symbol on a graph (picture, bar, etc.) can represent more than one item. - A key on a graph indicates how many items a symbol represents. - A scale on a bar graph varies depending on the data available. - Symbols used in picture graphs should be evenly spaced to present visually accurate data. - Data from a graph can be used to gain insights or solve a problem.

+KEY SKILL/PROCEDURES

+- Record data with several categories on a scaled bar graph or picture graph. - Determine the appropriate scale for the data given. - Interpret and answer questions regarding data presented in a bar or picture graph.

+Content Elaborations

+CLARIFICATIONS

+An important concept for students to begin to understand is that a scale is chosen based on the data available.
+Students should begin understanding that data is used to solve problems.
+For example, if many people report they do not recycle due to a lack of recycling bins, we can conclude that providing recycling bins to people will increase recycling and improve the environment.

+CONTENT FOCUS

+The focus is on students using a visual representation to communicate the data they have collected and interpreting the data to answer questions.

+COMPUTER SCIENCE PRACTICES

+Practice 7.
+Communicating About Computing

+1. Select, organize and interpret large data sets from multiple sources to support a claim.
-DA.IM.4.a Utilize data to make predictions and discuss whether there is adequate data to make reliable predictions.

-In grade 3, students analyzed and explained relationships or patterns and predicted an unknown.
+Strand Data and Ar nalysis Торіс Inference and Modeling DA.IM.4.a Utilize data to make predictions and discuss whether there is adequate data to make reliable predictions.
+Expectations for Learning LEARNING PROGRESSION In grade 3, students analyzed and explained relationships or patterns and predicted an unknown.
 In grade 4, students determine if adequate data has been collected and run simulations to explore outcomes.
-In grade 5, students will run simulations to test theories and make predictions about how larger data sets effect outcomes.

-- Data from a graph can be used to determine patterns - Patterns can be analyzed to determine a missing value and predict outcomes - A data set can be modified to manipulate outcomes - Analyze trends based on quantity of data sets - Key Skill/Procedures - Answer questions about missing variables in a data set - Use data to make predictions about outcomes - Manipulate data and explain how quantity affects outcomes

-Students explain patterns in data and identify missing values.
+In grade 5, students will run simulations to test theories and make predictions about how larger data sets affect outcomes.
+IMPORTANT CONCEPTS Data from a graph can be used to determine patterns.
+Patterns can be analyzed to determine a missing value and predict outcomes.
+A data set can be modified to manipulate outcomes.
+Analyze trends based on the number of data sets.
+KEY SKILL/PROCEDURES Answer questions about missing variables in a data set.
+Use data to make predictions about outcomes.
+Manipulate data and explain how quantity affects outcomes.
+Content Elaborations CLARIFICATIONS Students explain patterns in data and identify missing values.
 They begin to manipulate data and reflect on how the quantity of data affects outcomes.
 Students will use software tools such as spreadsheets to manipulate the quantity of data and reflect on changes that occur.

-The focus is on students identifying patterns in data to find missing values.
+CONTENT FOCUS The focus is on students identifying patterns in data to find missing values.
 They predict outcomes to continue patterns.

-Practice 4.
-Developing and Using Abstractions

-1. Extract common features from a set of interrelated processes or complex phenomena.
+COMPUTER SCIENCE PRACTICES Practice 4.
+Developing and Using Abstractions 1.
+Extract common features from a set of interrelated processes or complex phenomena.